Robert Guestier Goelet: Career

 During World War II, Goelet trained as a Helldiver bomber pilot with the United States Navy, but he did not see combat.
 He later served as a Lt. in the U.S. Navy Reserve.
 Goelet also served as a member of the New York City Council.

-Goelet served as president of the family real-estate firms, Goelet Realty Company and the Rhode Island Corporation, both based out of 425 Park Avenue.
+Goelet served as President of the family real-estate firms, Goelet Realty Company and the Rhode Island Corporation, both based out of 425 Park Avenue.
 In 1952, he was elected a director of the Chemical Bank (today known as JPMorgan Chase & Co.) which was founded by an ancestor, Peter Goelet, in 1824.
 He also served on the boards of French Institute Alliance Française, the National Audubon Society, the Carnegie Institution for Science, and Phipps Houses.
 In 1957, he became a director of Air America, the Central Intelligence Agency-financed private air charter company.

 In late 1975, he was named president of the American Museum of Natural History, and was known as a "man 'nuts for fossils'."
-He served as the museum's chairman until his retirement in 1989.
+He served as the museum's Chairman until his retirement in 1989.
 He previously served as president of the New York Historical Society (from 1971 to 1987), and the New York Zoological Society (from 1970 to 1975) (which is today known as the Wildlife Conservation Society).
+He also served on the Board of Trustees as a Life Trustee at the Bronx Zoo.